fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 Note: score is constantly bein influenced by the reliabilty of other parts of the assets The need for indexed contribution (and a mechanisme to review it)

-### Wat is nu de grote crux ?

-1) Samen naar hetzelfde kijken (data and metrics)
-2) Agreed Asset dependency metrics !! make good description.
-Example rail: No# of Impacted travelers a simple example from the rail industry, a failure of a switch in the track at your your national rail hub has a far more negative impact on the overall performance that one that only serves 4 shorthaul trains a day.

-3) Adaptive regimes (niet wait till it is all about to fail) (dont throw overboard your achievements)
-4) Het gaat niet per se over nieuwe data, het gaat over de structuur en het mechanisme om data te kunnen combineren
-5) Must be able take on board intervention & prodcution data (early warning is not good enough) you need that thing that you can improve upon as part of your data set.
-Allow for early warning and impriovemetn measures

-- Unified reporting
-- Unified Staus Quo !!
-Relateable
-- Predictive information

-## SCRAP:
-Wat kan er allemaal als je dat doet ?

-Preventive maintenance
-Preventive maintenance schedules inspections and/or repairs are typically based on calendar time, run time, or cycle count. (please realize that many asset owners do not have this in place in a proper manner)

-Predictive Maintenance: (conditon monitoring  : based on likelihood of failure: broadening the set of parameters with continuously (or in short interval) monitored datapoints such as vibration. tension, temperature out of bounds operating window (RPM, weather) : TO tweat the intervals as described above to be asset specific.
-In its simplest form: a well organized operator- inspection scheme

-Inspections for stationary equipment (piping, presure relieve valves, and heat exchangers) visual, ultrasonic, oil analysis or corrosion typically used
-Process data with trend charts, out of bound registration of rpm / torque / presure etc Sensory data for manupalive equipment (rotary, curing etc) vibration / amp curve etc.